-Her most recent albums Sea Souls and Sea Souls (live) received widespread radio support—including from BBC Radio 6 Music, BBC Radio 3, and Scala Radio—and a bespoke show at the Royal Albert Hall's Elgar Room.
+Her most recent albums Sea Souls and Sea Souls (live) have received widespread radio support—including from BBC Radio 6 Music, BBC Radio 3, and Scala Radio—and a bespoke show at the Royal Albert Hall’s Elgar Room.

 "I'm weak for [her] string slides"